 The most important element of a truck driver’s daily routine is the pre-trip inspection.
 Pairing a comprehensive pre-trip inspection with a regular preventative truck maintenance schedule is key to ensuring your safety and the safety of others on the road.
-To give you an idea of how essential the pre-trip inspection is, consider that driver’s are required by law to record at least one inspection per day.
-Furthermore, the pre-trip inspection is a specific component of the CDL skills exam.
+To give you an idea of how essential the pre-trip inspection is, consider that drivers are required by law to record at least one inspection per day.

 Finding and fixing mechanical defects early is essential to functioning as a safe operator.

 The pre-trip inspection is the process of thoroughly examining the truck before starting a new journey.
 It ensures the safety of the driver and the others sharing the road with them by identifying and addressing mechanical issues early on, so truckers can prevent unexpected breakdowns, delays, and potential accidents.